-OVERVIEW: The Doris Duke Charitable Foundation (DDCF) is one of the largest grantmakers in the performing arts arena.
-It leans heavily in the direction of supporting larger institutions in the creation and public performance of their work, although it does support individual artists through grants administered by intermediaries.
-The foundation is also support projects that work on building demand for the arts and promoting organizations that develop wider audiences for (primarily contemporary) dance.
+OVERVIEW: The Doris Duke Charitable Foundation (DDCF) is one of the largest grantmakers in performing arts philanthropy.
+The foundation also supports projects that build demand for the arts and promote organizations that develop wider audiences for (primarily contemporary) dance.

 DDCF primarily supports two types of major organizations: established dance institutions and organizations that make grants and provide support to individuals and smaller dance companies.
 The foundation has four major grantmaking strategies:

-Artistic Creation and Distribution - This competitive initiative supports the commissioning, production, and presentation of new works.
+Artistic Creation and Touring - This competitive initiative supports the commissioning, production, and presentation of new works.
 DDCF does not currently offer grants directly through this initiative; rather they are offered through intermediaries, the Creative Capital Foundation, the National Performance Network, and the New England Foundation for the Arts.